v-vovk/go-member/README.md

 ## How to start

+Clone project.
 In the project directory, follow next step:

 ```
 cd ./server